enkidevs/curriculum/Web/HTML/images/image-title.md

 ---
 ## Quiz

-### Image Title
-Do you know how to create a visual tooltip using just HTML?
+### Do you know how to create a visual tooltip using just HTML?

 When the cursor is over the image, what code will add a visual tooltip?